mattacma-cloud/Lore-Packs/README.md

 For those seeking more on the Lore Packs, a high level overview and approach is contained in the Project Scope folder.

+Touring Tikonov was my first attempt at a Flashpoint and it will later be the key start point of the Operation Rat Campaign of the 4th Succession War Lore Pack.